swyder/Genomic_Utilities/README.md

-    random        Generate random intervals in a genome. shuffle       Randomly redistrubute intervals in a genome. sample        Sample random records from file using reservoir sampling. annotate      Annotate coverage of features from multiple files.
+    random        Generate random intervals in a genome. shuffle       Randomly redistrubute intervals in a genome. sample        Sample random records from file using reservoir sampling. spacing       Report the gap lengths between intervals in a file. annotate      Annotate coverage of features from multiple files.

 [ Multi-way file comparisons ]